vipickering/vincentp/services.md

 ## Development

 I also provide longer term development work.
-This coves all aspects of standards based, accessible, front end development and [Node](https://nodejs.org/en/) services.
+This coves all aspects of standards based, accessible, frontend development and [Node](https://nodejs.org/en/) services.

 There are a variety of ways you can engage with me :